micahmo/twitch2tuner/README.md

 # Contributing

 While anyone is free to open new issues, be aware that there is a limit to the level of compatibility that this project will ever have, since it is essentially fitting a square peg in a round hole.
-In addition, much of the functionality is outside the control of this project (e.g., the Twitch API, Streamlink, youtube-dl, Plex, etc.).
+In addition, much of the functionality is outside the control of this project (e.g., the Twitch API, Streamlink, yt-dlp, Plex, etc.).
 There is no guarantee that any particular issue or quirk can be addressed.
 That said, contributions are more than welcome where appropriate.

 # Credits